Forest Lake, Queensland: History

 During World War II, there was a command post of the Darra Ordnance Ammunition Depot in the area now Forest Lake.
 This depot was the largest ordnance depot in the South West Pacific Area.
 On 31 August 2005 the Richlands-Inala History Group erected an honour stone in Homestead Park, the site of the command post, commemorating the ammunition depot and the American army camps in Inala and Wacol nearby.

 In 1990, construction of the master planned community commenced by Delfin Lend Lease.
 In 1991, Forest Lake was officially launched by the then Premier of Queensland, Wayne Goss.
-The development lasted until 2006, when the last block of land was sold.

 Forest Lake State School opened on 1 January 1994.

 Forest Lake College (College Avenue Campus) opened in 1994.

-By 1998 the suburb had 10,100 residents.
+By 1998, the suburb had 10,100 residents.

-The master planned community which was created by Delfin Lend Lease was so successful, that in the latter years of the development, up to 40% of new homes sold were purchased by existing residents.
-(David Keir, Project Director 1996-2000).

 Grand Avenue State School opened on 1 January 1999.

 Forest Lake State High School opened on 1 January 2001.

 As the first Master Planned Community within the City of Brisbane, Forest Lake won numerous awards for its design and Delfin, the developer of Forest Lake, was absorbed into Lend Lease in 2001.
 Now operating as Delfin Lend Lease, they are developing the adjacent Springfield Lakes Master Planned Community.

-Forest Lake College (Alpine Place Campus) opened on 2002.
+Forest Lake College (Alpine Place Campus) opened in 2002.

 Mary McConnel School opened on 28 January 2003.

-In 2011, Forest Lake College was renamed St John's Anglican College.

 In 2011, the lake experienced a blue-green algae (cyanobacterial) bloom, causing some concern to local residents.
-A local councillor advised people to not enter the water due to the high toxicity levels from the algle bloom.
+A local councillor advised people to not enter the water due to the high toxicity levels from the algal bloom.